Rangi42/polishedcrystal/README.md

    * Low-pitched cries when fainting
    * Better Town Map without bold black borders (imitate landmarks from HGSS)
    * Big roofs like Pewter Museum on Silph Co. and Pokémon Tower
-   * Add lake in front of Sprout Tower from HGSS
    * Add Magnet Train tracks to Route 32 from HGSS
    * Add river to Route 46 from HGSS
+   * Put legendary beasts in a pit in Burned Tower, not a platform
+   * Make the Ruins of Alph tile with the surrounding maps
+   * Add bridges to some caves like Victory Road
+   * Add crater to Route 3 from HGSS
 * Custom features:
    * Turn the News Machine into a Mystery Gift Machine (so you can get an Eon Mail for the lady in the PokéCom Center)
    * Allow three Wonder Trades per day, not just one